Emotion in animals: Criticism

 The argument that animals experience emotions is sometimes rejected due to a lack of higher quality evidence, and those who do not believe in the idea of animal intelligence often argue that anthropomorphism plays a role in individuals' perspectives.
 Those who reject that animals have the capacity to experience emotion do so mainly by referring to inconsistencies in studies that have endorsed the belief emotions exist.
 Having no linguistic means to communicate emotion beyond behavioral response interpretation, the difficulty of providing an account of emotion in animals relies heavily on interpretive experimentation, that relies on results from human subjects.

+While the existence of basic emotions such as fear in animals is rarely disputed, there is evidence that anthropomorphism may influence humans to believe animals they observe are expressing more complex emotions than they actually are.
+In a widely known experiment, dog owners instructed their animals not to eat a treat, and then left them with an experimenter.
+When they returned, the owners were given a random report about whether their dog had eaten the treat.
+Interestingly, over multiple trials, dog behavior was uncorrelated with whether they had eaten the treat or not.
+Rather, dog behavior was more likely to be interpreted as guilty in the case where they had not eaten the treat.
+Indeed, the strongest correlation with dog behavior related to whether the owner scolded the dog.
+Investigators considering the potential for anthropomorphism point out that misattributing complex emotions to animals risks resulting in unfair treatment.

 Some people oppose the concept of animal emotions and suggest that emotions are not universal, including in humans.
 If emotions are not universal, this indicates that there is not a phylogenetic relationship between human and non-human emotion.
 The relationship drawn by proponents of animal emotion, then, would be merely a suggestion of mechanistic features that promote adaptivity, but lack the complexity of human emotional constructs.
 Thus, a social life-style may play a role in the process of basic emotions developing into more complex emotions.

 Darwin concluded, through a survey, that humans share universal emotive expressions and suggested that animals likely share in these to some degree.
-Social constructionists disregard the concept that emotions are universal.
-Others hold an intermediate stance, suggesting that basic emotional expressions and emotion are universal but the intricacies are developed culturally.
+Social constructionists disregard the concept that emotions are universal; others hold an intermediate stance, suggesting that basic emotional expressions and emotion are universal but the intricacies are developed culturally.
 A study by Elfenbein and Ambady indicated that individuals within a particular culture are better at recognising other cultural members' emotions.